cbrueggenolte/cbrueggenolte.github.io/index.md

 <put some links in here>

-## i#m a software developer
+## i'm a software developer

 i write some code on do stuff on the internet. sometimes i also play some games.

 ## about me

-i grew up in a small town in [north rhein-westphalia](https://en.wikipedia.org/wiki/north_rhine-westphalia). after dropping out of high school ([gymnasium](https://en.wikipedia.org/wiki/Gymnasium_(school))), i attended technical college and completed a three-year training as a state-certified information technology assistant. currently i am working for a big international it company in the hague in the netherlands.
+i grew up in a small town in [north rhein-westphalia]. after dropping out of high school ([gymnasium]), i attended technical college and completed a three-year training as a state-certified information technology assistant. currently i am working for a big international it company in the hague in the netherlands.

 i have a background in java development and i am quite good and hacking things together in bassh, batch, powershell or python. my current day job involes writing java code and handling lots of data in hundreds of excel spreadsheets. i do not really have a specific hobby but i like to mess around with things on the web, playing games and learning new stuff.